 - Select General info

-- Under Partner Liability Insurance, tick the box I would like to opt out of the Partner Liability Insurance program
+- Under Partner Liability Insurance, check the box I’d like to opt out of the Partner Liability Insurance program

-You’re free to opt in again at any time on the same page.
-Please note that any incidents occurring during a period that you are opted out will not be eligible for claims.
+You’re free to opt in again anytime on the same page.
+Note: Any incidents that occur during a period when you’re opted out will not be eligible for claims.

 Legal & Security